Instagram Now Lets You Control Your Bully's Comments

 Blocking a bully on social media doesn't always bring an end to online abuse.
 And in some cases, it can make face-to-face interactions with the bully even worse.

-That's what Adam Mosseri, the head of Instagram, says he found out when he started talking to teenagers about their experience with bullying on the platform.
+That's what Adam Mosseri, the head of Instagram, said he found out when he started talking to teenagers about their experiences with bullying on the platform.

 "Most of it seems to happen between people who know each other in real life ... and teenagers are often reluctant to report or block their peers who bully them online," Mosseri said in an interview last month with NPR's Audie Cornish.
 "The controls that we had before were insufficient."